code-hunger/MSc-Notes/Hedging interest rate risk with FRAs and IRFs.typ

   [ Time period ], [ *3 versus 6* #linebreak() #small[_start month_ v _end month_] ],
 ))

-Here are the cash flows spelled explicitly in the two cases: when the actual rate falls to 0.5% and rises to 1%, the agreed one being 0.6%:
+See @fra-borrower for the cash flows spelled explicitly in the two cases: when the actual rate falls to 0.5% and rises to 1%, the agreed one being 0.6%:

-#align(center,
+#figure(caption: [FRA cash flows from (UK company) borrower's point of view],
+placement: auto,
 diagram(spacing:(1em, 1em),
   node((1,0), strong[Case $arrow.b$ #linebreak() rates fall]),
   node((3,0), strong[Case $arrow.t$ #linebreak() rates rise]),